vegaprotocol/specs/specs/0040-asset-framework.md

 The asset specific part is represented by the source field, which can be one of the different source of assets supported by vega.

+Note that the `minLPstake` field sets the minimum liquidity commitment required for any market using the assest as settlement asset, see [LP mechais spec](0044-lp-mechanics.md).

 ```protobuf
 syntax = "proto3";